When surgery is the best option

 Considerations when choosing a spine surgery location:

 How often has the doctor performed spinal fusion surgery?
 Are they trained in pediatrics to understand how a growing spine is different?

 How often does the team do this operation?
 What's their typical length of stay and infection rate for spine surgery patients?

 Does the team have the most advanced technology for the procedure, like 3D printers for spine prototypes that they can practice on before the surgery?

 Do they specialize in providing anesthesia to children?

 Do they provide low-dose radiation options to minimize the negative effects of radiation for your child?

 Medical Director of our Spine Program Dr. Mark Erickson explains what surgical outcomes are and why they matter for helping keep kids safe.

 Preparing for spine surgery

-Our pediatric spine team wants to ensure your family feels as comfortable as possible about your child's upcoming spine surgery.
-That is why we provide special information sessions for our scoliosis patients.
-For children under 12 years old, we offer a one-on-one session with a pediatric spine nurse.
-For those 12 years old and older, we offer a spine class where your child can meet with a patient who had scoliosis surgery at our hospital.
+Our pediatric spine team wants to ensure your family feels as comfortable as possible about your child's upcoming surgery.
+That’s why we provide information sessions for our scoliosis patients.